-D # Date Requester Questions/Comments Response Responder Date Responded Response Status 8.5 5/26/2020 Sean Wirth Gwen Buchholz 6/24/2020 Responded 1 , 5 abandoned railroad embankment so that vehicles can enter and leave the Lakes National Wildlife Refuge would be severe unless the intake sites from the east side of the construction sites.
-It should be recognized that the intake construction sites extend towards the western for hauling material to and from the intake sites. toe of the abandoned railroad embankment.
+D # Date Requester Questions/Comments Response Responder Date Responded Response Status 8.5 5/26/2020 Sean Wirth The conclusion is that for both corridor options presented in The proposed haul road would be located along the western toe of the Gwen Buchholz 6/24/2020 Responded the Map Books, the negative terrestrial effects on the Stone abandoned railroad embankment so that vehicles can enter and leave the Lakes National Wildlife Refuge would be severe unless the intake sites from the east side of the construction sites.
+It should be River Road and the Sacramento River were used for access and recognized that the intake construction sites extend towards the western for hauling material to and from the intake sites. toe of the abandoned railroad embankment.
 We currently do not wish to access the intake sites from the west near the river side to try to stay out of the community of Hood, and to avoid using State Route 160 which may not be suitable for large volumes of truck traffic.
 The proposed haul roads would also be sited west of the toe of the abandoned railroad embankment in order to be outside of the Stone Lakes National Wildlife Refuge to take advantage of the embankment and tree barrier to serve as a buffer from the wildlife refuge on the east.
 It may not be feasible to move large volumes of equipment, construction materials, and employees on barges along the Sacramento River.
 The Sacramento River between Rio Vista and the intake locations includes several relatively shallow areas, including one area between Rio Vista and Walnut Grove where barges could only move during high tides.
 There are also four moveable bridges between the intakes and Rio Vista which would affect traffic on the river road.